Folkestone Groomers Directory

 These lists provide general guidance.
 Your vet will assess whether hydrotherapy is appropriate based on your dog's complete health picture.

-The costs in Kent are reasonable, typically £44-£53 per session, and many insurance policies cover it when your vet recommends treatment.
+The costs in Kent are reasonable, now £46–£59 per session from 2026, and many insurance policies cover it when your vet recommends treatment.
 That makes it accessible for most dog owners who need it.

 Your Next Steps